Netruk44/Netruk44.github.io/content/project/2023-something-else/index.md

 [![](./04_23_disposition.png)](./04_23_disposition.png)
 {{% img-subtitle %}}
 **2023-04-23**
-Giving some additional context to the model, such as disposition, what faction the NPC is in, what class the player is, their name, etc.
+Giving some additional context to the model, such as disposition, what faction the NPC is in, what race the player is, their name, etc.
 *(Using OpenAI's GPT Chat Completion API)*
 {{% /img-subtitle %}}